Opentrons/Protocols/protocols/IPM_Medical_Group/README.md

     * Plate Filling

 ## Description
-This protocol allows the robot to transfer solutions between containers in custom racks, standard trough, and our 4-in-1 tube rack.
+This protocol is written for sample preparation for mass spectrometry (MALDI spotting, gel digests, etc).
+This allows the robot to transfer solutions between containers in custom racks, standard trough, and our 4-in-1 tube rack.
 The number of wells to fill in the MCT racks depends on the number of samples in each run, the number must be within 10-48.

-Steps:
-1. Pre-wet new tip.
-Transfer 30 uL of buffer from well A1 of trough to each well in the MCT tube racks, using the same tip.
-2. Pre-wet new tip.
-Transfer 20 uL of enzyme from well A2 of trough each well in the MCT tube racks, using the same tip.
-3. Pre-wet new tip.
-Transfer 50 uL of Internal Standard from well A3 of reagent trough to each well in the MCT tube racks, using the same tip.
-4. Pre-wet new tip for each transfer: transfer 100 uL of sample from custom tube rack to corresponding well in the MCT racks.
-5. Pause for incubation.
-6. Pre-wet new tip.
-Transfer 350 uL of diluent from well A4 of reagent trough to each well in the MCT racks.
-7. Pause for centrifuge.
-8. New tip for each transfer: transfer supernatent from MCT well to corresponding well in vial rack.

 ### Robot
 * [OT 2](https://opentrons.com/ot-2)